 It seeks to learn and partner with those who take responsibility and action in creating sustainable and equitable musical ecosystems that dismantle oppression and dismantle white supremacy: socially conscious audiences, music creators, composers, musicians, artisans, arts leaders, musical instrument manufacturers, performing artists, educators, and students/parents; organizations and foundations for human rights, social justice, climate justice, disability justice, LGBTQIA+ rights, and especially racial equity; and ethically conscious businesses, supporters and donors.
 We are all in this together.

 As a nonprofit organization, MODMA also seeks to participate in the lifelong process of learning by offering education programs in music for young people in Southwest Florida, and it hopes to inspire, support, and learn from younger generations of creative, empathetic, and intelligent humans through music.
-Through interviews on social media, it also supports and recognizes many of today’s figures in music who identify as BIPOC, LGBTQIA+ (lesbian, gay, bisexual, transgender, queer or questioning, intersex, asexual, and more), people with disabilities, and womxn).
+Through interviews on social media, it also supports and recognizes many of today’s figures in music who are BIPOC (Black Indigenous, and People of Color), LGBTQIA+ (lesbian, gay, bisexual, transgender, queer or questioning, intersex, asexual, non- binary, genderqueer, gender fluid and all the many identities that are wonderful), people with Disabilities, and Women.
 To learn more about MODMA’s youth educational programs, click here.

 About the Marimba